cncf/velocity/docs/top30_chart_creation.md

 Update BigQuery [query file](BigQuery/velocity_top30.sql).
 If a project does not have a GitHub repo or only lists a mirror, skip it for now but later add manually.

 Run the query for a year date range, for example: `./run_bq_standard.sh top30_new 20250101 20260101`.
-It takes about 1+TB and costs about $15-$25+.
 Or run the query for a specified year, for example (outdated/needs checks of updating to standardSQL): `./run_bq_year.sh top30_year 2024`.
-It takes about 1+TB and costs about $15-$25+.
 - It can happen that it is not possible to get data for all year in one call, you can do in two parts each 6 months for example and later merge via:
 - `` ./run_bq_standard.sh top30_new 20250101 20250101; ./run_bq_standard.sh top30_new 20250101 20260101; OUT=data/data_top30_projects_20250101_20260101.csv ./merge_bq.rb data/data_top30_projects_20250101_20250101.csv data/data_top30_projects_20250101_20260101.csv ``.
-- Note that it takes many minutes, so it shoudl run in teh background and be monitored.
+- Note that it takes many minutes, so it should run in the background and be monitored.

 It will generate a file for example: `data/data_top30_projects_20250101_20260101.csv` or `data/data_top30_2024.csv`.